Charli XCX Teases Fans In See-Through Underwear That She Has Shot Something Special

 Charli XCX uploaded a saucy Instagram video clip over the weekend that caught people’s attention.
 The “After the Afterparty” hitmaker was seen wearing close to nothing while telling her fans that she was about to shoot something really exciting.

-In the video clip, XCX appears to be wearing a couple of silver chains, while flaunting a yellow see-through lingerie style bra and with skimpy bottoms to match.
+In the video clip, XCX appears to be wearing a couple of silver chains, while flaunting a yellow see-through lingerie style bra with skimpy bottoms to match.
 The flower detailing on the bra just about covers up her nipples as she goofs around with the camera zooming in on her face, rolling her eyes into the bottom of her eyeballs.

 In her caption, she expressed that she is currently shooting something and that she can’t wait for her fans to see the end results.
 Instantly, fans thought a new music video as Charli has been teasing a new release recently.